-- Contact Financial Aid ext.
-2515 to start the financial aid process.
+- Contact Financial Aid (ext.
+2515) to start the financial aid process.
 Students must be admitted to a degree or applicable certificate program in order to be eligible to receive financial aid.
-See a list of certificate programs that do qualify for Financial Aid.

 Don’t forget to send your health immunization forms after you receive the admissions decision.

 - Once all the information is received, your completed application will be reviewed for admission to the desired program.